whosgonna/Zabbix-Tiny.pm/README.md

 - my $json\_request = $zabbix->json\_request;

-    used to retrieve the last raw json message sent to the Zabbix server, including the "jsonrpc", "id", and "auth".
+    Used to retrieve the last raw json message sent to the Zabbix server, including the "jsonrpc", "id", and "auth".

 - my $json\_response = $zabbix->json\_response;